Acute and Chronic Pain (Part 2)

 The Pain ladder

-Clinically we talk about the pain ladder so that if you score at level 2-4 you will need something effective.
+Clinically, we talk about the pain ladder so that if you score at level 2-4, you will need something effective.
 Acute pain may settle fairly quickly.
-By using pain medication you can soon tell if the problem starts to improve.
+By using pain medication, you can soon tell if the problem starts to improve.
 If it doesn’t improve, then seek help.
-The timescale may be from 12-48 hours.
-If unsure you can always contact 111 for free professional out of office hours advice in the UK.
+The timescale may be from 12 to 48 hours.
+If unsure, you can always contact 111 for free professional advice outside of office hours in the UK.

-Chronic pain is a different matter and this is what we want to control.
-The pain from a sudden injury is acute.
-Pain that is chronic comes from overworked muscles, joints and tendons.
+Chronic pain is a different matter, and we want to control it.
+Pain from a sudden injury is acute.
+Chronic pain comes from overworked muscles, joints, and tendons.
 Poor healing will also result in chronic pain.
 Nerve pain falls into both camps and depends on what is happening deeper down.

-‘That stuff I was given by the pharmacist didn’t touch the spot!’
+‘That stuff the pharmacist gave me didn’t touch the spot!’

 Where to start with analgesics

 Ibuprofen is often branded as NurofenTM in the UK and sold in 200mg or 400mg strengths.
 Unbranded forms are cheaper.
-The higher dose is for convenience as most directions suggest two tablets every 6 hours at 200mg strength.
-One tablet can be taken therefore every 6 hours at 400mg strength.
+The higher dose is for convenience, as most directions suggest two tablets every 6 hours at 200mg strength.
+One tablet can, therefore, be taken every 6 hours at 400mg strength.
 This medication needs to be taken after food.
-This is because the ingredients can cause stomach (gastric) irritation and feeling sick.
+The ingredients can cause stomach (gastric) irritation and feeling sick.

 Top of the self-help ladder

-When pain worsens it is possible to add in another over the counter medicine, this is codeine.
-Codeine however now comes with much greater concerns than previously thought and it may be re-regulated in time.
+When pain worsens, it is possible to add another over-the-counter medicine, which is codeine.
+Codeine, however, now comes with much greater concerns than previously thought, and it may be re-regulated in time.
 A mild derivative of the opiate (morphine), codeine can become addictive.
-Addiction can creep up on you without noticing even in small doses.
+Addiction can creep up on you without noticing, even in small doses.
 The more medicine you use, the less effective it becomes because the dose needs to increase as you hit a threshold value of effectiveness.
 Currently, codeine is generally mixed with paracetamol or ibuprofen.
 The non-prescription doses are low at around 8mg.
 Even low doses of codeine can produce constipation because it lowers the effect of muscles on bowel movement.

-All of these medicines work for pain, but aspirin and ibuprofen work for inflammation and swelling as well.
-These last two medicines should not be used with gastric ulcers, inflammatory bowel problems and can interact with blood thinners (anticoagulants).
-This list is not exhaustive and reading the leaflet that comes with tablets is important as it will cover other concerns.
+All these medicines work for pain, but aspirin and ibuprofen also work for inflammation and swelling.
+These last two medicines should not be used with gastric ulcers or inflammatory bowel problems and can interact with blood thinners (anticoagulants).
+This list is not exhaustive, and reading the leaflet with tablets is important as it will cover other concerns.

 Side effects

-Codeine for those who have never used this medicine (drug) may find they become woozy, or spaced out, and become disorientated.
-This is not a pleasant sensation so it is best taken when resting. www.nhs.uk is a useful site to use for information on most health issues providing safety information and advice.
+Codeine: Those who have never used this medicine (drug) may find they become woozy, spaced out, and disoriented.
+This is not a pleasant sensation, so it is best taken when resting. www.nhs.uk is a useful site for information on most health issues, providing safety information and advice.

 What form of medicine

-Tablets can come in the form of capsules.
-These may be slow release so that the pain relief factor is slower but more gentle and lasts longer.
-A dispersible format comes as a larger-sized tablet that fizzes when dropped in water to become a solution.
-Soluble tablets act faster as it there is no coating and in solution offers a larger volume of the active ingredient.
+Tablets can be capsules.
+These may be slow-release so that the pain relief factor is slower but more gentle and lasts longer.
+A dispersible format comes as a larger tablet that fizzes when dropped in water to become a solution.
+Soluble tablets act faster as there is no coating, and in solution, they offer a larger volume of the active ingredient.

 Alternative forms

-Ibuprofen is a non steroidal anti-inflammatory (NSAID) medication and comes as a gel, and ideally acts faster.
-It helps pain relief around joints, muscles and therefore is for soft tissue pain.
+Ibuprofen is a non-steroidal anti-inflammatory (NSAID) medication that comes in as a gel and ideally acts faster.
+It helps relieve pain around joints and muscles and is for soft tissue pain.
 Hard tissue is bone.
-There are plenty of alternatives now Emugel (diclofenac cream), or Movelat (Mucopolysaccharide polysulphate with salicylic acid) and Feldene (piroxicam) gel.
-Sensitivities can occur and some cross over with aspirin.
+There are plenty of alternatives now: Emugel (diclofenac cream), Movelat (Mucopolysaccharide polysulphate with salicylic acid) and Feldene (piroxicam) gel.
+Sensitivities can occur, and some cross over with aspirin.
 If you are sensitive to aspirin, then you may be sensitive to Feldene or another NSAID.

 You should not spread gels and creams over large areas because these products absorb into the bloodstream and can irritate the skin.
-Gels and creams are useful for mild pains and aches.
+Gels and creams are helpful for mild pains and aches.

 Summary of points to remember